Yahan-VDG/AutomataFinalsProject/README.md

 - [x] Input logic code - Em and Renbert
 - [x] Simulation animations - Em and Renbert

-Current animation bugs:
-- Can only detect invalid symbol if the string ends in it
-- Animation for dfa2 has not been implemented yet
-- Further changes to match miss' example

 GitHub Pages Link: https://yahan-vdg.github.io/AutomataFinalsProject/

 References used: